 Saudi Arabian GP: Lewis Hamilton explains shock qualifying exit in 'undriveable' Mercedes car

-Lewis Hamilton falls at first hurdle in qualifying for the first time since 2017 as he only manages 16th for Jeddah race in under-performing Mercedes; "I just apologised to my team," said Hamilton "Everyone works so hard and when you don't deliver for them, it's gutting."
+Lewis Hamilton falls at first hurdle in qualifying for the first time since 2017 as he only manages 16th in qualifying Mercedes; "I just apologised to my team," said Hamilton, who will start race 14th, "Everyone works so hard and when you don't deliver for them, it's gutting."

 By Matt Morlidge